 One of the most valuable benefits of using CRM software is citizen engagement and relationship management.
 Let's look outside the public sector as an example.
 Businesses use Customer Relationship Management systems (also called CRMs) to manage contacts, maintain relationships, organize follow-up, and move leads through the sales cycle.

 It’s a lot of the same in local government, but with a few changes.
 Instead of managing customers, you are managing citizens in the town, city, county, or municipality.
-CRMs make it easy to connect with the members of your community.
+Citizen centric CRMs make it easy to connect with the members of your community.

 If we take a CRM within a 311 system use case, people are always looking for self-service areas where they can report issues and requests.
 Not only is self-service easier for citizens, but it’s easier on government agencies as well.
 If you don’t need someone to sit there and answer requests all day, you could prioritize that workforce somewhere else.